ParticipaPY/politic-bots/README.md

 ## Analyses

-The directory `reports` contains the analyses conducted to studied the use of Twitter during the primary and general elections.
+The directory `reports` contains the analyses conducted to study the use of Twitter during the primary and general elections.
 [Jupyter notebook](http://jupyter.org/) was employed to document the analyses and report the results.
 HTML files were generated to facilitate the access to the analyses and results.

-## Bot Detector

-As part of the toolbox it is included an algorithm that identify Twitter bot accounts based on a series of heuristics.

-Algorithm to detect Twitter bots.
-Given a user handle, it returns the probability of the user of being a bot.
-The algorithm is based on 18 heuristics, which are described below.

 ## Getting Started